 Equity, Diversity & Inclusion

-In late May, following the murder of George Floyd, which precipitated global Black Lives Matter protests, Dusk Dances’ leadership and the Board of Directors was spurred to meet and discuss the organization’s desire to engage in a meaningful process of change in order to actively support Indigenous and racialized artists and communities.
+In late May 2020, following the murder of George Floyd, which precipitated global Black Lives Matter protests, Dusk Dances’ leadership and the Board of Directors were spurred to meet and discuss the organization’s desire to engage in a meaningful process of change in order to actively support Indigenous and racialized artists and communities.
 To do so in a relevant and sustainable way, Dusk Dances recognized that engaging in a process of facilitated self-reflection and critical assessment would be required.
 It is time for us to provide you, our community, with an update on the work that we have undertaken and what the next steps will be.

 Dusk Dances issued a statement of solidarity on June 23, 2020 via social media platforms and on July 13, 2020 via our e-blast, it reads as follows: